CircuitVerse/Blog/content/posts/Santam_GSoC2026_Midterm_Report.md

 - Initial work on dynamic rendering
 - Mock data generation for testing

-I will add more exact PR links and screenshots here later.
+//TODO: Add PRs and screenshots

 ## What I Learned